GREEK Turkey Soup – Avgolemono

 • In a medium size bowl, whisk eggs and lemon juice until frothy.

-• Gently ladle in a little hot broth, while whisking.
 Two or three ladles of hot broth should temper the eggs.

-• Add the egg mixture to the soup.
 Simmer (not boil), for five minutes.

 • Remove oregano bundle and serves.

-Greek Turkey Soup Avgolemono
+Greek Turkey Avgolemono Soup

 Robin